 Starting in Spokane, Washington, the heart of the Inland Northwest, this 6-day self-guided itinerary offers a tri-state adventure like no other.
 Eastern Washington, Northern Idaho, and Western Montana offer scenic and pristine mountain landscapes.
 You pedal alongside the Spokane River as it flows towards the mighty Columbia River, next to the shore of beautiful Lake Coeur d’Alene, and then through the historic Silver Valley of North Idaho.
 Your last day is spent on the crown jewel of rails-to-trails – the historical Hiawatha Trail, biking through tunnels and across dramatic trestles that span canyons of the Bitterroot Mountains on the Idaho/Montana border.
 At the end we return you to Spokane you’re your travels home.
 This trip has plenty to offer in 6 days full of nature, history and superb bike trails.

 Day 0) Travel from your home to Spokane, WA.
-ROW has preferred rates with several hotels and is happy to help arrange your lodging accommodations in Spokane.
+Lodging is on your own this day.

 Day 2) Spokane - Coeur d'Alene, Idaho on the Centennial Trail, 37 miles.
 Enjoy the Centennial Trail, as you pedal on excellent paved trails along the Spokane River, across the Washington/Idaho border, and into the beautiful lakeside town of Coeur d'Alene.